top of page

 Screenshot_2.png

-How to Record These Actions in Your CSR Diary
+How to Record These Actions in Your CSR and ESG Diary

 Recording your actions clearly ensures your CSR Diary looks authentic, professional, and credible.
 Use simple language and focus on outcomes.